samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | 89–96 | 92–96 | [Throne](#Throne) |
 | 97–00 | 97–00 | [Void](#Void) |

-Each card’s effect is described below.
+Each card's effect is described below.

 #### Balance

 You can increase one of your ability scores by 2, to a maximum of 22, provided you also decrease another one of your ability scores by 2.
-You can’t decrease an ability that has a score of 5 or lower.
+You can't decrease an ability that has a score of 5 or lower.
 Alternatively, you can choose not to adjust your ability scores, in which case this card has no effect.

 #### Comet

 The next time you enter combat against one or more [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) creatures, you can select one of them as your foe when you roll Initiative.
 If you reduce your foe to 0 Hit Points during that combat, you have Advantage on [Death Saving Throws](/sources/dnd/free-rules/rules-glossary#DeathSavingThrow) for 1 year.
-If someone else reduces your chosen foe to 0 Hit Points or you don’t choose a foe, this card has no effect.
+If someone else reduces your chosen foe to 0 Hit Points or you don't choose a foe, this card has no effect.

 #### Donjon

 You disappear and become entombed in a state of suspended animation in an extradimensional sphere.
-Everything you’re wearing and carrying disappears with you except for Artifacts, which stay behind in the space you occupied when you disappeared.
+Everything you're wearing and carrying disappears with you except for Artifacts, which stay behind in the space you occupied when you disappeared.
 You remain imprisoned until you are found and removed from the sphere.
-You can’t be located by any Divination magic, but a [Wish](/spells/2619213-wish) spell can reveal the location of your prison.
+You can't be located by any Divination magic, but a [Wish](/spells/2619213-wish) spell can reveal the location of your prison.
 You draw no more cards.

 #### Euryale

-The card’s medusa-like visage curses you.
+The card's medusa-like visage curses you.
 You take a −2 penalty to saving throws while cursed in this way.
 Only a god or the magic of the Fates card can end this curse.

 #### Fates

-Reality’s fabric unravels and spins anew, allowing you to avoid or erase one event as if it never happened.
-You can use the card’s magic as soon as you draw the card or at any other time before you die.
+Reality's fabric unravels and spins anew, allowing you to avoid or erase one event as if it never happened.
+You can use the card's magic as soon as you draw the card or at any other time before you die.

 #### Flames